FRONTLINE FEEL GOOD

 Weeks 3–6 — Test and Learn

-Notice what shifts in you, in others, in the situation.
+Notice what shifts in you, in others, and in the situation.

 Week 7 — Review and Reset